binazgreat/alx-higher_level_programming/0x05-python-exceptions/README.md

 Task 7 - Write a function that raises a name exception with a message.
 Task 8 - Write a function that prints an integer.
-Task 9 - Write a function that executes a function safely
+Task 9 - Write a function that executes a function safely Task 10 - Write the Python function def magic_calculation(a, b): that does exactly the same as the given code.